Undergraduate programs overview

 Lower your cost to attend

 The estimated cost to attend the university depends largely on whether you’re a resident or non-resident and whether you plan to live on campus, off campus paying rent, or live with a family member rent-free.
-As a student in the College of Agriculture, Life & Environmental Sciences, you can lower your cost to enroll in environmental sciences and sustainable plant systems through exclusive scholarships and financial aid.
-You can also use the university net price calculator to estimate your scholarships and aid eligibility, and total cost.
+You can lower your cost through scholarships and financial aid.
+Use our net price calculator to estimate your scholarships and aid eligibility, and total cost.